Code-Sangam/Sangam_6704/DEPLOYMENT_GUIDE_2.md

 # Method 4: Vercel + Supabase (Advanced Free)

+⚠️ **Important Note**: Vercel is complex for Express.js apps. **Railway (Method 1) is much easier and recommended** for your type of application.

+**Use this method only if you specifically need Vercel's edge network or are experienced with serverless deployments.**

 For those who want a more advanced setup with edge deployment and a powerful free database.

 ## Step 1: Database Setup with Supabase (Free PostgreSQL)